-The Town's assessment base management staff have also undertaken a variety of other initiatives during 2021 to further protect the integrity of the Town's assessment base and better position the Town moving forward.
+The Town's assessment base management staff have also undertaken a variety of other initiatives during 2022 to further protect the integrity of the Town's assessment base and better position the Town moving forward.
 Those achievements include:

-- Providing responses to owner-initiated assessment appeals, and participating in multiple mandatory settlement meetings, further negating unwarranted assessment losses - A building permit audit of renovations, additions, and demolitions approaching the three-year omitted assessment window where the municipality may levy additional property taxes for the current year and, if applicable, for all or part of the two previous taxation years. - Conducting a review of MPAC's year-end changes to confirm accuracy and value prior to roll return - Reviewing local businesses for possible industrial tax class activity - Ongoing communication with Ontario Municipal Tax and Revenue Association (OMTRA), including the appointment of a member of Town staff as a Board Director
+- Providing responses to owner-initiated assessment appeals including Section 357 Municipal Act appeals, and participating in multiple mandatory settlement meetings, further negating unwarranted assessment losses - A continual building permit audit of renovations, additions, and demolitions approaching the three-year omitted assessment window where the municipality may levy additional property taxes for the current year and, if applicable, for all or part of the two previous taxation years. - Conducting a review of MPAC's year-end changes to confirm accuracy and value prior to roll return - Ongoing communication with Ontario Municipal Tax and Revenue Association (OMTRA), including the appointment of a member of Town staff as a Board Director